Raav-Paul/taiwanese-credit-risk-analysis/README.md

 ###  Default Behavior Analysis
 The project evaluates how **payment delay history relates to default probability**.
 A view calculates:
-* total accounts per delay category
+* Total accounts per delay category
-* number of defaults
+* Number of defaults
-* default percentage
+* Default percentage
 This highlights how **increasing payment delays correlate strongly with higher default risk**.

 --------------------------------------------------